-This is a practice standard, which means that these minimum requirements may not be sufficient for the identification of all drugs in all circumstances.
+This is a practice standard.
+These requirements may not be sufficient for the identification of all drugs in all circumstances.
 Additional tests beyond those required in the standard may be necessary.
-Laboratories that cannot meet the standards internally may use external resources to meet the requirements (e.g., outsourcing, partnerships).
+FSSPs that cannot meet this standard internally may use external resources to meet the requirements (e.g., outsourcing, partnerships).